MatNN/MatNN/README.md

 **MatNN** uses the CUDA/C++ code from [MatConvNet](http://www.vlfeat.org/matconvnet) to make your training progress more efficient, and the entire framework is built on top of [MatConvNet](http://www.vlfeat.org/matconvnet).

+## Goal

+- Minimal reuqirement of external library.
+We will provide pure matlab version, matlab+cuda kernel version, mex+cuda+cublas version and mex+cuda+cublas+cuDNN version of this project in the future.
+Note that even the pure matlab version will have GPU support from parallel computing toolbox of Matlab.
+- Provide the elastic workflow and maintain the computation efficiency.
+We will try to separate each core functions into modules so that you can easily modify to fit your needs.

 ## License

 **MatNN** is under the Simplified BSD License.